Prison failed for rapper who reportedly glorified murdering boy, family say

 “This shouldn’t have happened.
 Images and reputations are built up.
 The bottom line is, this is someone promoting violence, and that can’t be right.”

-Shadow safeguarding minister Alicia Kearns said it was “extraordinary the BBC doesn’t vet people wearing balaclavas”.
+Shadow safeguarding minister Alicia Kearns said on X, formerly Twitter, that it is “extraordinary the BBC doesn’t vet people wearing balaclavas”.

 The BBC said in a statement: “This individual does not feature on any BBC playlists, we have never played – as we pointed out to the Sun – the lyrics they have printed.